Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-12/_posts/2002-01-01-HTML5-keyevents.md

 ---
 title: HTML5 Key Events
-module: 11
+module: 12
 jotted: true
 ---

-# Week 11 Key Events
+# Key Events

 In the last section, we looked moving items across the screen.
 If you can do that, then you can move something with a key event too.
 Let's use our code frome before to draw a blue square: